What is suicide?

 Public attitudes need to change; increased awareness and understanding can reduce a largely preventable major public health problem.
 Most people cannot identify with or empathise with those affected.
 Unfortunately awkwardness, denial, secrecy and avoidance remain common.

-Serious talk about suicide reduces risk.
 The best way to identify the possibility of suicide is to ask directly.
 Open talk and genuine concern about someone's thoughts of suicide are a source of relief and are key elements in preventing the immediate danger of suicide.

 The campaign website 'Suicide.
 Don't hide it.
 Talk about it.' (external link) reflects the message and signposts to people who can help.